inbo/data-publication/datasets/kevers-grensmaas-occurrences/metadata.md

 ### Method step description

-Pitfalls were placed on 80 plots and sampled from May to Oktober.
+Pitfalls were placed on 80 plots and sampled from May to October.

 ## Project data